-Pippa, after whom the place is obviously called, is my sixteen year old daughter.
+Pippa – Pippa, after whom the place is obviously called, is my youngest daughter.
 She arrived here with us, in April 2006, after a seven day journey from Wales.
 That was a journey we will not forget and certainly one worth telling.

 Pippa loves horses and has ridden since she was five.
 In fact she loves all animals and seems to have a special way with them.
 She is an excellent rider and helps us break some horses early as she is so light.
-She has settled well here and speaks fluent Italian, doing quite well at school too.
-The highlight of last year for her was winning the junior class at the local gymkhana
+She has settled well here and speaks fluent Italian.

-I grew up in Malta, where I met Andrea.
+Mark – I grew up in Malta, where I met Andrea (Pippa’s mother).
 At the time I used to race cars in Italy and Sicily, and had to travel here extensively.
 In these years I learned to appreciate and love this hard romantic land.
 I also learned more about the island of Sicily than probably most Sicilians have.

 Starting to ride when both members of my family took to talking of nothing else – I have now been promoted to chief tester of unknown animals we receive… but not because of my special skills!!